 Career Advancement Programs

 - Diversity + Inclusion Summit.
 Celebrate diversity in the workplace and connect with employers who are committed to hiring diverse talent.
 This day-long, conference style event will include breakout session workshops and networking opportunities.
 The summit will be held on February 2, 2024.
 Express your interest by filling out this form - we look forward to connecting with you!

-- John W. Rogers, Jr. Internship Program in Finance.
+- Rogers Scholars Program in Finance.
 To help students launch successful careers in financial services, the program provides personalized advising, training in technical skills, and funded internships at nonprofit investment offices.
 All College students are welcome to participate, and underrepresented students are strongly encouraged to get involved.
 The program is funded by a generous gift from John W. Rogers, Jr., LAB’76, University Trustee, and Chairman and CEO of Ariel Investments.

 - Odyssey Metcalf Internship Program.
 As part of the University’s Odyssey Scholarship for students from families with limited income, Career Advancement gives all Odyssey Scholars the opportunity to complete a funded internship in the summer after their first year in the College.
 In addition to this paid internship, Odyssey Scholars benefit from quarterly check-ins with specially trained career advisers and professional development workshops that prepare them to thrive during their summer internship.